 Our motto Per Ardua ad Alta

 – ‘Through hard work to great heights’ is ingrained in our achievements and aspirations.
-A Global Top 100 University we deliver exceptional outcomes for both our staff and students.
+As a Global Top 100 University we deliver exceptional outcomes for both our staff and students.
 We also topped the Graduate High Fliers 2021 report, showing the high calibre and commitment of our graduating students.

 Teaching and research